EricssonResearch/calvin-constrained/README.md

 ##Python actors on calvin-constrained

-Support for executing Python code is built on MicroPython, https://micropython.org/, setup MicroPython with:

-    ./mp_setup.sh

-Then use the makefiles ending with _mpy to include support for Python actors in calvin-constrained, MicroPython is included as a statically-linked library with actors in libmpy/modules/ included as frozen modules.
+Use the makefiles ending with _mpy to build calvin-constrained with support for executing Python actors.
+The support for executing Python code is built on MicroPython, https://micropython.org/, and is included as a submodule in calvin-constrained.
+MicroPython is built and included as a statically linked library with Python actors in libmpy/modules included as frozen modules.

 ##Run tests